Oregon, United States

 Now, while there are a ton of features, you may still need additional apps, if the features are limited.
 For example, some people are unsatisfied with Vitals’ site search feature and use an additional app for this use case.
 And, some users have complained that customer support is slow to respond.

-9. KudoBuzz
+7. KudoBuzz

 Price: Free to $19.99 per month

 KudoBuzz is a bit different than the other apps listed here, in that it helps store owners sync their product reviews across several marketplaces: Etsy, Amazon, Facebook, and Google Reviews.
-While Facebook and Google Reviews are typically more for store reviews than product reviews, this app is definitely worth a mention.
+While Facebook and Google Reviews are typically more for store reviews than product reviews, this app is worth a mention.

 Some users complain that the app lacks customization, compared to others, and that product titles must be exactly matched for the sync to be successful.
 This isn’t exactly optimal, since product SEO should be optimized on a case-by-case basis and vary from marketplace to marketplace.
-Still, this would be so helpful for some sellers with small catalogs.

 Bonus: Where to List Your Store to Boost Trust Signals